Wichita mother creates support group for moms who lose children to gun violence

 Chavez formed the support group after her two sons were shot and killed just a few years apart.

 “All of this just brought me back to where I see myself,” said Chavez.
-“When I lost my son, Javier.
-The emotions, when I seen her crying, I saw my daughters crying, when they found out they had lost their brother.
-It takes me right back to that first day it happened.
+“When I lost my son, Javier, the emotions when I saw her crying, I saw my daughters crying, when they found out they had lost their brother, it takes me right back to that first day it happened.
 This gun violence needs to stop.”

 Until that violence stops, Chavez said she will be here for other mothers going through similar situations, like those involved in the most recent shootings.